asma1982/Doplyment/README.md

 # Doplyment
-Use streamlit library to deploy the model
+Use flask library to deploy the model